 This beautiful woodland (known as Wienerwald) is located on the outskirts of the city and is filled with a lot of hiking paths.
-It’s located around 30km from the city, extremely popular with locals (few tourists get out there).
+Spanning over 1,100 square kilometers, the woods are just 30km from the city and extremely popular with locals (few tourists get out there).
 If you don’t have a vehicle, you can take public transportation or try the ride-sharing service BlaBlaCar.

 Here’s a list of all my favorite restaurants in Vienna: